-- 1. Start the Configuration Tool.
-See, "Using the Configuration Tool GUI" on page 94. - 2.
-On the Configure As page, select Network License Server.
+1. Start the Configuration Tool.
+See "Using the Configuration Tool GUI" on page 92.

+2. On the Configure As page, select Network License Server.
 Note that Network License Client is then automatically checked.
 Leave Disable Remote Administration unchecked.
 Check Advanced Configuration, which adds the Direct binding ports and Log pages to the notebook.
 On Windows, this also adds the User tab.
-The Configure As page is shown in Figure 33 on page 101.
+The Configure As page is shown in Figure 34.